 As a family, it’s never difficult to choose a destination because we wear our adventurous hats for mountains, and are as enthusiastic for a beach destination or being in a cosmopolitan city or a small village, wide-eyed to go on a safari.

-In 2010, when my elder daughter was 2.5 years and younger one was about 2 months, I was on my maternity leave.
+In 2010, when my elder daughter was 2.5 years and the younger one was about 2 months, I was on my maternity leave.
 From Mumbai, we spontaneously planned a road trip in our Tata Safari down south.

 We traversed across 3800 kms in 26 days.
 Mumbai-Goa-Chikmanglur-Belur-Coorg- Mysore-Bangalore-Hampi-Satara-Mumbai.